 Limited 6-year to 10-year on linear compressor (parts only)

 Homeowner’s insurance is mandatory when you have a mortgage.
-Unlike other refrigerator warranties, which are not insurance policies but rather warranties or service contracts, homeowner’s insurance protects against property damage that may occur in the future, such as a natural disaster or theft.
-For example, a tornado that damages your home and therefore damages your Whirlpool refrigerator is a valid claim for a repair or replacement.
+Unlike other refrigerator warranties, which are not insurance policies, rather warranties or service contracts, homeowner’s insurance protects against property damage that may occur in the future, such as after natural disaster or theft.
+For instance, a tornado that damages your home and therefore damages your Whirlpool refrigerator is a valid claim for a repair or replacement.

-Regular wear and tear is not covered by homeowner’s insurance.
-This is why many households decide to supplement homeowner’s insurance with an extended warranty or a home warranty.
+Regular wear and tear are not covered by homeowner’s insurance.
+This is why many households decide to supplement homeowners insurance with an extended warranty or a home warranty.

 “Refrigerator insurance” doesn’t completely exist, but you may hear this term when others refer to homeowner’s insurance for a refrigerator or a type of warranty that covers a refrigerator.